ibm-cloud-docs/log-analysis/detach_agent.md

 5. Remove the LogDNA agent on every worker(node) of your Kubernetes cluster.
 The LogDNA agent is responsible for collecting and forwarding your logs.
 Run the following command:

     ```
-    oc delete daemonset logdna-agent
+    oc delete daemonset logdna-agent -n PROJECT
     ```
     {: codeblock}

-    Where

-    PROJECT is the namespace where the LogDNA pods run.
+    Where *PROJECT* is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

 5. Verify that the LogDNA agent is deleted successfully.
 Run the following command to verify that LogDNA agent pods are not running: